MystenLabs/sui/external-crates/move/documentation/book/src/control-flow/pattern-matching.md

 ### Combining Patterns

-Patterns can be nested, but patterns can also be combined using the or operator `p1 | p2` which will succeed if either pattern `p1` or `p2` matches the subject.
+Patterns can be nested, but patterns can also be combined using the or operator (`|`).
+For example, `p1 | p2` succeeds if either pattern `p1` or `p2` matches the subject.
 This pattern can occur anywhere -- either as a top-level pattern or a sub-pattern within another pattern.

 ```move